localiser/CK2Plus-Core/README.txt

 ************
 - 'Shattered World' scenario with the world divided into independent counts, featuring over 500 new playable characters.
 - AI Mercenary system that makes the AI actually spend its money on winning wars rather than horde it as they are being wiped out.
-- New faction system where vassals are members of permanent factions with multiple goals and moods, making factions into an exciting aspect of internal that can be both good and bad, instead of just being glorified plots.
+- New faction system where vassals are members of permanent factions with multiple goals and moods, making factions into an exciting aspect of internal politics that can be both good and bad, instead of just being glorified plots.
 - Rebalanced levies and laws that reduce the military capabilities of large kingdoms with weak authority (like France or the HRE).
 - Reworked difficulty system: Instead of giving flat economy bonuses to the AI, higher difficulties means slower expansion, slower and costlier warfare and more dangerous plots and revolts for the player.
 - Martial and Learning are no longer useless stats for rulers, as the former will affect the size of your levies and the latter determines your chance of spreading your culture and religion to your provinces.